SŪKKHIST BUDDHISM

 The Third Truth is the release from Dukkha, the development of Sukkha, freedom from Karma.

 And we don't want to wait till it's out of control, when the wheels are already racing downhill.
-It is not just craving we need to 'renounce'; it's the first repetition, it's the first little want, the first attraction, which we need to watch out for.
+It's not just craving we need to stop; it's the first repetition, it's the first seed of attraction which we need to watch out for.
 Before the wheels even start turning.

 With pure panoramic sensing as vulnerable animals use it, it is not possible to start thinking or wanting.

-It belongs in the list – it deserves to be at the top of the list:
+Panoramic sensing belongs in the list of methods which can eradicate wordly delight – it deserves to be at the top of the list:

-With panoramic sensing, we can channel the first seed of attraction; and at least temporarily interrupt any once compulsive cravings.
+With panoramic sensing, we can stop the first seed of attraction; and we can at least temporarily interrupt any compulsive cravings.

 Panoramic sensing is a general background necessity.